CherdantsevIlya/Inception/README.md

 ## 🚀 **Description**

-This project aims to broaden your knowledge of system administration by using Docker.
-You will virtualize several Docker images, creating them in your new personal virtual machine.
+Technology:
+> + Docker
+> + docker-compose
+> + containerization

 This project consists in having you set up a small infrastructure composed of different services under specific rules.
 The whole project has to be done in a virtual machine.
 You have to use docker-compose.

 The application that we should succeed consists of three containers:
-+ A Docker container that contains NGINX with TLSv1.2 or TLSv1.3 only.
+> + A Docker container that contains NGINX with TLSv1.2 or TLSv1.3 only.
-+ A Docker container that contains WordPress + php-fpm only without nginx.
+> + A Docker container that contains WordPress + php-fpm only without nginx.
-+ A Docker container that contains MariaDB only without nginx.
+> + A Docker container that contains MariaDB only without nginx.

+Also, each container must have its own volumes, and also all three containers must have a docker-network.

 ___